 - Set up a WhatsApp or similar messaging chat group where you can ask questions quickly and get answers in real-time.
 However, remember that these kinds of chat platforms may not meet security protocols to exchange sensitive information.

-- Better: Put in place a dedicated, secure virtual collaboration space for each of your payroll teams where team members – both internal and external – can ask questions, exchange information, upload and store documents etc. in real-time and secure environment.
+- Better: Put in place a dedicated, secure virtual collaboration space for each of your payroll teams where team members – both internal and external – can ask questions, exchange information, upload and store documents etc. in a real-time and secure environment.